 Looks lovely!
 I bet the asparagus also makes for an impressive presentation.
 May I ask where did you find your tart pan?
 I love the long rectangular shape of this tart.

-I know, I kept seeing photos of rectangular tarts and when I saw the tin I had to buy it!
+Thanks Carissa :) I know, I kept seeing photos of rectangular tarts and when I saw the tin I had to buy it!
 It’s from an Australian homewares place called House, but I’m sure you should be able to get one from somewhere similar near you.

 Pingback: Chocolate Tart w/ Red Wine Pears | the MELBOURNE FOOD FILES